kurushiidrive/auto-timestamper/README.md

 Later, I plan on using a siamese neural network instead of structural similarity, which is what all of the other `*.py` files are for.

+However, note that currently, the **structural similarity** method (`kat.py`) is more accurate than the **siamese neural network** (`kat_nn.py`).

 More training data are needed to improve the performance of the siamese NN, but if you would like to try it yourself, do the following:

 * ~~(optional) train the NN with `python train_siamese_network.py`~~ (can't be done until I add the training images dir to the repo)
 * run the NN-based auto-timestamper with `python kat_nn.py [video]`

-At the moment, there is support for only vanilla Under Night In-Birth videos.
-I will work on compatibility for UNIEL, UNIST, and UNICLR later on.
+At the moment, there is support for only vanilla UNI, UNIEL, and UNICLR videos.
+I will work on compatibility for UNIST later on.

+Additionally, the auto-timestamper currently works on only videos where the game takes up the entire screen (resolution of the video doesn't matter).
+It will likely produce inaccurate or even no results if the game is scaled within the video.
+This is being worked on, so please be patient.

 [Video demonstration of early structural-similarity-based program](https://youtu.be/FnLX1YT-hBQ)